Carlosrincong/AWS-Solutions-Architect-Associate/DocumentDB/README.md

 Use cases: content management systems, profile management, and web and mobile applications.
 DocumentDB has API compatibility with MongoDB
 Amazon DocumentDB is used for storing semistructured data as a document

+With Amazon DocumentDB’s document data model, you can manage profiles and preferences for millions of users and scale to process millions of user requests per second with millisecond latency.